 Another sign that you might need to hire an HVAC professional is if you hear strange noises coming from your system.
 Minor popping and hissing sounds are healthy, but if it becomes disruptive there may be a cause for concern.
-There are a few reasons why the system may make unfamiliar sounds, including increased air pressure, loose parts, refrigerant leaks or worn belts.
-If you experience concerning HVAC system sounds, call the professionals at Comfort All Stars to take a look.
+There are a few reasons why the system may make unfamiliar sounds, including increased air pressure, loose parts, refrigerant leaks, or worn belts.
+If you experience concerning HVAC system sounds, call the professionals at Comfort All-Stars to take a look.

 An uneven amount of heat and cool air throughout your home is also an alarming sign of a failing unit.
-Many times, this is the result of something simple, such as failure to change the system’s air filter, a bad thermostat, or even a low battery.
+Many times, this is the result of something simple, such as a failure to change the system’s air filter, a bad thermostat, or even a low battery.
 Blocked vents or registers are also common culprits of inconsistent airflow that are easily overlooked.
 These are all easy fixes, but there are times when an HVAC technician must be called.
-Low coolant, dirty coils and sluggish blower motors should be remedied by a trusted professional.
+Low coolant, dirty coils, and sluggish blower motors should be remedied by a trusted professional.

 The loss of system efficiency is a common occurrence when your central heat and air system is starting to fail.
 Not only will your system fail to run properly, but you will also begin to see an increase in your energy costs.
-It is inevitable, a system will lose its efficiency over time.
+It is inevitable, that a system will lose its efficiency over time.
 This can be a major problem in areas with subtropical climates – like Tampa!
 If your unit is outdated, the best option is to replace it with a newer, high-efficiency model.
 Other factors like clogged air filters and leaky vents can also affect system efficiency.

 If you’ve noticed any of these early warning signs, it’s best not to ignore them.
 Prevention is better than having to pay for costly repairs.
 Ignoring the warning signs can turn into quite a headache for property owners.
 As a review, listed below are some of the most common reasons for HVAC system failure:

 Air filters that are worn out or have accumulated dirt and debris can force your air conditioning unit to work overtime.
 This may result in a sudden increase in your energy bill.
 Routine replacement of your system filters will ensure the most favorable HVAC system performance.
-It will also improve the IAQ (Indoor Air Quality) of your home by keeping dust, allergens and other air pollutants at bay.
+It will also improve the IAQ (Indoor Air Quality) of your home by keeping dust, allergens, and other air pollutants at bay.

 One of the best things you can do for your home’s HVAC system is to invest in scheduled maintenance.
-Keep in mind, regularly scheduled service and tune-ups can prevent most HVAC performance problems.
+Keep in mind, that regularly scheduled service and tune-ups can prevent most HVAC performance problems.
 Certified service technicians are trained to easily identify and correct issues as they arise, saving customers money in the long run.